diversen/ppm-project-manager/README.md

 # Docker commands

-I have played a bit with docker.
-I am using Ubuntu 22.04.
-I prefer just to install the php8.1-cli and a docker MySQL image on my machine.
+I prefer just to install the php8.1-cli on my ubuntu-22.04 and a docker mysql-server image on my machine.

-You may run it without both php or the mysql-server installed on your machine.
-But then you will need to have docker on your machine.
+You may run it without both php or the mysql-server, and the following docker images can be built and used for this purpose.

-## Build PHP-8.1-cli and MySQL images
+## Build php-8.1-cli and mysql-server images

     ./tools/docker/build.sh